projectpier/projectpier/readme.txt

 System requirements
 ~~~~~~~~~~~~~~~~~~~

-ProjectPier requires a web server, PHP (5.0 or greater) and MySQL with InnoDB
+ProjectPier requires a web server, PHP (5.0.2 or greater with MySQL, GD, and
-support.
-The recommended web server is Apache.
+SimpleXML extensions) and MySQL with InnoDB support.
+The recommended web
+server is Apache, but IIS 5 and above have been reported to work also.

 ProjectPier is not PHP4 compatible and it will not run on PHP versions prior
-to PHP5.
+to PHP 5.0.2.

 Recommended configuration: